 The Audacity of Hope... and Szechuan Peppercorn | A.Myint & D. Bowien, Mission Chinese Food

 Mission Chinese Food is a co-project of a restaurateur, chef and food consultant Anthony Myint and chef Danny Bowien.
 The project has humble origins springing from trucks and fleeting pop-ups and traces its beginning in a different project called Mission Street Food.
 Mission Street Food was replaced by Mission Chinese Food in 2010 and became one of San Francisco’s top 100 restaurants.
-Anthony cooperates with chef Danny Bowien, who was named a 2011 rising star chef by San Francisco Chronicle.
+Anthony collaborates with chef Danny Bowien, who was named a 2011 rising star chef by San Francisco Chronicle.
 Head chef Danny Bowien serves some of the most interesting food of Szechuan and Chinese-American classics to Cantonese, Taiwanese and Xi´an tastes.
 In 2012, Anthony and Danny opened a second location of Mission Chinese Food in New York, on the Lower East Side of Manhattan.
 In 2013, Bon Appetit Magazine named Mission Chinese Food the ninth-most important restaurant in the United States.
 Anthony also opened a charitable fine-dining establishment called Commonwealth Restaurant in 2010.
 Danny was awarded the prestigious “Rising Star Chef” by the James Beard Foundation in May 2013.

 About MAD: